-The Company currently conducts the majority of its food distribution business in Hong Kong Dollars, Australian Dollars and Euros and its expenses in relation to its other activities are primarily incurred in Canadian Dollars and United States Dollars.
-At this time, the foreign exchange risk faced by Century is mainly limited to currency fluctuations between the Hong Kong Dollar, the United States Dollar, the Canadian Dollar, the Australian Dollar and the Euro.
-As Century expands its food distribution business into Mainland China, the Company will also face currency risks relation to the Chinese Yuan Renminbi.
+The Company currently conducts the majority of its food business in Hong Kong Dollars, Chinese Yuan Renminbi ("RMB"), Australian Dollars and Euros and its expenses in relation to its mining and other activities are primarily incurred in Canadian Dollars and United States Dollars.
+At this time, the foreign exchange risk faced by Century is mainly limited to currency fluctuations between the Hong Kong Dollar, the Chinese RMB the United States Dollar, the Canadian Dollar, the Australian Dollar and the Euro.
 If Century fails to adequately manage the risks inherent in exchange rate changes, the Company's financial results could suffer.